-Now, if automatic working set adjustment is turned on, there are four ways that it may be performing less than optimally, and you must evaluate them.
+If automatic working set adjustment is turned on, there are four ways, as follows, that it could be performing less than optimally, and you must evaluate them:

-- 1 AWSA may not be responding quickly enough to increased demand.
-That is, when page faulting increases significantly, working set sizes are not increased quickly enough to sufficiently large values. - 2 AWSA with voluntary decrementing enabled may be causing the working set sizes to oscillate. - 3 AWSA with voluntary decrementing enabled may be shrinking the working sets too quickly, thereby inducing unnecessary paging. - 4 AWSA may not be decrementing the working set sizes where possible because voluntary decrementing is disabled.
+- 1. AWSA might not be responding quickly enough to increased demand.
+That is, when page faulting increases significantly, working set sizes are not increased quickly enough to sufficiently large values. - 2.
+AWSA with voluntary decrementing enabled might be causing the working set sizes to oscillate. - 3.
+AWSA with voluntary decrementing enabled might be shrinking the working sets too quickly, thereby inducing unnecessary paging. - 4.
+AWSA might not be decrementing the working set sizes where possible because voluntary decrementing is disabled.